 With a thought, the water in the wooden pail heated up to a boil before settling down again.
-Dipping the rag into the hot water, he carefully wiped away the pus that was coming out of the festered wounds, and washed the wounds.
+Dipping the rag into the hot water, he carefully wiped away the pus that was coming out of the wounds.

-After cleaning the wounds, he placed his hand onto the man’s arm, and the healing began.
+After cleaning the wounds, he placed his hand onto the man’s arm and willed his mana into the man.
+The healing immediately began.
 The dead blood inside the arm, bacterial infections, pus, everything oozed out of the open wounds.
 He instructed the woman to wipe them away.
-Within minutes, the purple arm regained its color, and the open wound was bleeding vibrant red blood instead of dead black blood, and yellow pus.
-He quickly seared the wounds with magic, and had the woman bandage the man’s arm.
+Within minutes, the purple arm regained its color and the open wound was starting to bleed vibrant red blood instead of dead black blood and yellow pus.
+He quickly seared the wounds with magic before having the wife bandage her husband’s arm.

 Having bit his own shirt to keep himself from screaming at the pain in his arm, the exhausted man fell unconscious.

 By the time the man woke up, Troyle was already home.

 “It is already dark.
 Please rest here for the night.”
 Troyle offered, as the couple was about to leave.